Iraqi invasion of Kuwait: Kuwaiti resistance

-Iraqi response
+Iraqi crackdown

 In October 1990, Iraqi officials cracked down on the resistance by executing hundreds of people it suspected were involved in the movement as well as conducting raids and searches of individual households.
 After the crackdown, the resistance began to target Iraqi military bases in order to reduce retaliation against Kuwaiti civilians.
 In October 1990, the Iraqi government opened the borders of Kuwait and allowed anyone to exit.
 This resulted in an exodus of both Kuwaitis and foreigners, which weakened the resistance movement.

 Another crackdown occurred in January and February 1991.
 Iraqi forces publicly executed suspected members of the Kuwaiti resistance.
 Kuwaitis were kidnapped, their corpses later deposited in front of their family homes.
-The bodies of executed Kuwaiti resistance members showed evidence of different kinds of torture, including beating, electrical shocking, and fingernail removal.
+The bodies of executed Kuwaiti resistance members showed evidence of different kinds of torture, including beating, electrical shock, and fingernail removal.
 Some 5,000 Palestinians living in Kuwait were arrested for their activities in support of the resistance, and Palestinian support was enough to cause Iraqi officials to threaten Palestinian leaders.
 Some Palestinians, however, supported Saddam's regime because of sympathies with the Ba'ath party's pugnacious anti-Israel stance.
 Palestinian members of the resistance sometimes disagreed with resistance tactics such as the boycott of government offices and commercial activity.
 The Kuwaiti resistance movement was suspicious of this Palestinian ambivalence, and in the weeks after Iraqi forces withdrew, the Kuwaiti government cracked down on Palestinians suspected of sympathizing with the Saddam regime.

 Iraqi forces also arrested over two thousand Kuwaitis suspected of helping the resistance and imprisoned them in Iraq.
 Many of those arrests were made during the Iraqi retreat from Kuwait in February 1991.
 Hundreds escaped from prisons in southern Iraq after the retreat and over one thousand were repatriated by the Iraqi government, but hundreds remain missing.
 The fate of 605 Kuwaitis arrested during the occupation remained unknown until 2009, when the remains of 236 of them were identified.
 Initially, Iraq claimed it had recorded the arrests of only 126 of the 605 missing Kuwaitis.
 The names of 369 other missing Kuwaitis are stored in files maintained by the International Committee of the Red Cross.
-Seven of those missing Kuwaitis are women and nearly 24 are under the age of 16.
+Seven of those missing Kuwaitis are women and 24 are under the age of 16.
 Iraq has made little effort to address the hundreds of missing Kuwaitis, despite trying to mend diplomatic relations with Kuwait in other ways.

-The resistance was a grass roots movement and leadership was organized horizontally, although Sheik Salem Sabah was cited as the "nominal head of the resistance movement."